choderalab/yank/docs/yamlpages/cookbook.rst

 This example takes the same para-xylene binding to T4-Lysozyme system as before, but now uses an explicit solvent setup, minimal options, and automatic water addition (TIP3P).

-This example also sets up MPI so you can run on a cluster; assumes 4 nodes are available
+This example also shows how to make YANK run with MPI; assumes 4 nodes are available.
+It should be noted there is nothing you set in the YAML file or with YANK itself to run with MPI.
+YANK automatically detects if MPI was called to run YANK and interacts with it accordingly.

 In this Example:

 * Automatic solvent addition
 * Setting good stock options for explicit simulations
-* Configuring MPI
+* Call MPI
 * NPT ensemble

 .. code-block:: yaml